Baystation12/Baystation12-Lore/Section 3.md

 - **Bishop Cybernetics**

 Bishop was founded in the earlier 24th century, just after the boom in robotics.
-Whilst Zeng-Hu Robotics was taking the field by storm by offering replacements that resembled real limbs, Bishop was in the background, making its money by selling sleek prosthetics, focusing on aesthetic and futurism, tapping into the market of transhumanists, something which was growing at a rapid pace during this time.
+Whilst Zeng-Hu Robotics was taking the field by storm by offering replacements that resembled real limbs, Bishop was in the background, making its money by selling sleek prosthetics, focusing on aesthetic and futurism that appealed directly to the Transhumanists who had gone noticably un-marketed to by Zeng-Hu Robotics

-Outside of their prosthetics, they also built entire chassis for people to inhabit, being some of the earliest adopters of the ‘Man Machine Interface’ on a wide scale.
-These were remarked as the highest quality of a chassis you could get at the time, also being ludicrously expensive.
+Outside of their prosthetics, Bishop also led the development on full body chassis development, and were one of the earliest adopters of Man Machine Interface (MMI, Pioneered by the Morpheus Corporation) on a wide scale.
+These were remarked as some of the highest quality of chassis available at the time, but were as well ludicrously expensive.

 They still create 'top-notch' prosthetics- though, much of the price comes out of the sleek look and branding, as the quality of their product itself is very much debateable.
 Their range of products is still centered around transhumanist ideology, consisting mostly of implants, prosthetics, cyborg chassis, and synthetic organs.